-A lender can take action to collect any outstanding debt owed on various types of loans, including personal loans, guarantor loans and secured loans.
+A lender can take action to collect any outstanding debt owed on various types of loans, including online payday loans, personal loans and secured loans.
 However, details of how this is collected may vary, for example, those with a secured loan will be at risk of losing any valuable assets they have secured as collateral on the loan.

 If your lender has contacted you about an outstanding debt and has not received a response, professional debt collectors may get involved.
 Lenders will only enlist the help of debt collectors after a certain period of time, this typically being two months.

 When called upon, the debt collectors will get in touch.
 You will then have to organise repaying any outstanding debts with these professionals instead of the lender directly.

 The majority of lenders will attempt to take the repayment they are owed on the agreed-upon repayment date.
 If you do not have money in your account, lenders will attempt to take the money again over a period of time before they take further action, such as taking court action or hiring debt collectors.

 When struggling with repayments on a loan, it is always best to contact your lender to sort out alternative payment plans.
 This will make outstanding payments more affordable than not paying at all.